 The company’s senior staff currently include:

 Solon Ardittis has 30 years of experience in research, evaluation, policy development and technical cooperation in the fields of immigration, asylum, employment policy and education in Europe and internationally.
 He has directed or contributed to over 100 research, evaluation and technical assistance assignments in over 50 countries, on behalf of various DGs of the European Commission (DG Home Affairs, DG Employment and Social Affairs, EuropeAid, DG External Relations, DG Education and Culture, DG Regional Policy, DG Research, DG Environment, DG Development, DG Enlargement and the Secretariat General), the European Parliament, Frontex, the EU Agency for Fundamental Rights, international organisations (ILO, UNDP, IOM, NATO), national Government authorities, and academia.
-He is a Research Fellow at the Institute for the Study of Labor (IZA, Bonn), a Fellow at the Global Labor Organization (GLO), and the author of over 90 publications on migration and asylum policy, as well as on European politics and terrorism.
+He is a Research Fellow at the Institute of Labor Economics (IZA), a Fellow at the Global Labor Organization (GLO), and the author of over 90 publications on migration and asylum policy, as well as on European politics and terrorism.
 He is a regular commentator on the current EU migrant/refugee crisis in a wide range of European and US media, as well as the Joint Managing Editor of Migration Policy Practice, a bimonthly journal directed at senior officials in Government, EU institutions and international organisations published jointly with the International Organization for Migration (IOM).
 Full CV.
 Contact: sardittis (at) eurasylum (dot) org

 Colin Manchip served as one of two Directors jointly heading the United Kingdom’s Immigration Service from 1991 to 1996.
 He spent over 35 years in Government Service, some 34 years of which were in Immigration and Passport Departments of the United Kingdom’s Home Office.
 Colin Manchip left the UK Immigration Service in 1996, and has since been a consultant on immigration and asylum affairs to several international organisations, the European Commission and national Government authorities.
 He has worked on two EU Tacis Projects, one, providing broad advice and assistance to the Russian Federal Migration Service, and one in Belarus, and has led projects for the International Organization for Migration in Belarus, the Ukraine and Kyrgyzstan.
 Other countries to which he has provided advice and assistance on immigration and/or asylum issues have included Croatia (for whom he examined draft legislation on refugees and asylum seekers, on behalf of the Council of Europe), Zimbabwe, Ghana, Bulgaria, the Turks and Caicos Islands, Jersey and Guernsey, the Former Yugoslav Republic of Macedonia, Montenegro and Jamaica.
 He is also highly experienced in the training of senior immigration/asylum officials in developing and transition countries.
 Between 1986 and 1988 he was the Chairman of the Council of Europe’s Committee on the Movement of People.
 Contact: cmanchip (at) eurasylum (dot) org